Is Wild Orange Essential Oil Safe for Your Skin? Yes!

 • References

-Wild orange essential oil, also known as orange essential oil or sweet orange essential oil, is extracted from the peels of the orange Citrus sinensis
+Orange essential oil, also known as sweet orange essential oil, is extracted from the peels of the orange Citrus sinensis

-Why is wild orange essential oil used in skincare?
+Why is orange essential oil used in skincare?

 1. Aroma

-As wild orange essential oil ages and oxidizes, the aroma fades.
-So fresher wild orange essential oil smells the best.
-You can almost smell the sparkles in very fresh wild orange essential oil!
+As orange essential oil ages and oxidizes, the aroma fades.
+So fresher orange essential oil smells the best.
+You can almost smell the sparkles in very fresh orange essential oil!

 Orange and lavender, orange and ylang ylang, and orange and patchouli, are classic combos that seem to make everything smell better.